Volts and other electrical terms

 So, Voltage is measured in volts, current is measured in amps and resistance is measured in ohms.

-The related term Joule was suggested the same time, as a unit of heat.
+Watt was invented the following year, in 1882, as the unit of power with the related term Joule suggested the same time, as a unit of heat.
 The joule and the watt were adopted in 1889.

 W (joules per second) = V (joules per coulomb) x A (coulombs per second) where W is watts, V is volts, and A is amperes of current.